 St. Joseph’s Health Foundation was incorporated in 1976 to raise charitable support to enable the system to build and modernize facilities, install the latest medical technology, maintain primary care centers to provide care to uninsured and underserved families, provide for patient comfort and care, and fund staff education to stay abreast of the newest developments in medical care and treatment.

-A 509(a)(3) under section 501(c)(3) of the Internal Revenue Code, the Foundation raises money and community awareness, under the leadership of Vincent J. Kuss, MBA, MS, Vice President of Development, for St. Joseph's Health and its many award-winning programs and services through a variety of means which include:
+A 509(a)(3) under section 501(c)(3) of the Internal Revenue Code, the Foundation raises money and community awareness, under the leadership of Vincent J. Kuss, MBA, MS, Vice President for Development, for St. Joseph's Health and its many award-winning programs and services through a variety of means which include:

-- Annual Spring Gala Dinner Dance and Annual Golf Classic
+- Annual Gala Dinner Dance

 - Annual Giving Opportunities